Capsid Inhibitors

 Clinical Trials in Adults

-A randomized, placebo-controlled, double-blind, multicenter trial (CAPELLA) evaluated LEN in combination with an optimized background ART regimen in 72 patients with multidrug resistant HIV-1.2 Because CAPELLA was a clinical trial, the optimized background ART regimen did not include experimental agents.
+The CAPELLA trial evaluated LEN in combination with an optimized background ART regimen in 72 patients with multidrug-resistant HIV-1.4 Because CAPELLA was a clinical trial, the optimized background ART regimen did not include experimental agents.
 CAPELLA enrolled participants 23 to 78 years of age (enrollment criteria included those ≥12 years of age) who were experiencing virologic failure on their current regimen and with documented resistance to at least two ARV medications from at least three of the four main classes (nucleoside reverse transcriptase inhibitors, non–nucleoside reverse transcriptase inhibitors, protease inhibitors, and integrase strand transfer inhibitors) and to no more than two fully active ARV drugs from the four main classes that could be effectively combined.
 Patients were enrolled in two cohorts according to change in plasma HIV-1 RNA level between the screening and cohort-selection visits.
 In cohort 1, patients were first randomly assigned in a 2:1 ratio to receive oral LEN or placebo in addition to their failing therapy for 14 days.
 During the maintenance period, starting on Day 15, patients in the LEN group received SQ LEN once every 6 months, and those in the placebo group received oral LEN, followed by SQ LEN.
 Both groups also received optimized background therapy.
 In cohort 2, all the patients received open-label oral LEN with optimized background therapy on Days 1 through 14, and then SQ LEN was administered once every 6 months starting on Day 15.
 The primary endpoint was defined by the percentage of patients in the first cohort who had a decrease of at least 0.5 log10 copies/mL viral load from baseline to Day 15.
 The secondary endpoint was a viral load of <50 copies/mL at Week 26.
-The results showed that 21 of 24 (88%) patients in the LEN group met the primary endpoint, as compared to 2 of 12 (17%) patients in the placebo group (P < 0.001); 81% of patients met the secondary endpoint.8 None of the patients developed serious adverse events that were considered related to LEN.
-At 52-week follow-up in CAPELLA, nine participants had emergent LEN resistance, four of whom resuppressed to <50 copies/mL.
-A high rate of virological suppression was achieved in this treatment-experienced cohort, with 83% (95% confidence interval [CI], 67% to 94%) achieving suppression to <50 copies/mL and 86% (95% CI, 71% to 95%) achieving suppression to <200 copies/mL.1 LEN added to an optimized background regimen led to high efficacy in highly treatment-experienced participants with multidrug resistance but could select for resistance when used unintentionally as functional monotherapy (e.g., when patients have poor adherence to a self-administered optimized background regimen).8
+The results showed that 21 of 24 (88%) patients in the LEN group met the primary endpoint, as compared to 2 of 12 (17%) patients in the placebo group (P < 0.001); 81% of patients met the secondary endpoint.12 None of the patients developed serious adverse events that were considered related to LEN.
+At 2-year follow-up in CAPELLA, 14 participants had developed emergent LEN resistance, 7 of whom resuppressed to <50 copies/mL with maintenance of LEN and concomitant changes to or reinitiation of a background regimen.
+A high rate of viral suppression was achieved in this treatment-experienced cohort, with (when missing results were excluded) 44 of 54 (82%) (95% CI, 67% to 94%) achieving suppression to <50 copies/mL.13 LEN added to an optimized background regimen led to high efficacy in highly treatment-experienced participants with multidrug resistance but could select for resistance when used unintentionally as functional monotherapy (e.g., when patients have poor adherence to a self-administered optimized background regimen).12

-CALIBRATE is a Phase 2, ongoing, randomized, open-label trial that enrolled 183 treatment-naive patients with HIV ≥18 years of age to evaluate the efficacy of LEN in various combinations versus bictegravir (BIC)/tenofovir alafenamide/emtricitabine combination pill.
-At Week 54, virologic suppression was greater for the BIC-containing combination pill group (92%) compared to various combinations with LEN (85% to 90%).
-This ongoing study will follow participants through 80 weeks of therapy.3
+CALIBRATE was a Phase 2, randomized, open-label trial that enrolled 183 treatment-naive patients with HIV ≥18 years of age to evaluate the efficacy of LEN in various combinations versus bictegravir (BIC)/tenofovir alafenamide/3TC combination pill.
+At Week 54, virologic suppression was greater for the BIC-containing combination pill group (92%) compared to various combinations with LEN (75% to 87%).5 Final results showed that at Week 132, viral suppression was 98% to 100% among 130 participants without missing data who received at least one dose of LEN.14 No serious treatment-related adverse events occurred.
+Across all LEN-containing treatment groups, five participants discontinued LEN due to adverse events.
+Injection site reactions were mostly mild to moderate.
+Resistance-associated mutations emerged among four participants undergoing LEN treatment.

 The elimination half-life of LEN is about 10 to 12 days (oral formulation) and 8 to 12 weeks (SQ formulation).
 Residual concentrations of LEN long-acting injection may remain in the systemic circulation of patients for ≥12 months.
-To minimize the potential risk of resistance development, an alternative, fully suppressive ARV regimen should be initiated no later than 28 weeks after the final LEN injection when possible.
+To minimize the potential risk of resistance development under conditions of functional monotherapy at subtherapeutic levels, an alternative, fully suppressive ARV regimen should be initiated no later than 28 weeks after the final LEN injection when possible.

 References